threefoldfoundation/www_docs_threefold_io/docs_website/docs/marketplace/offer_resources.md

 ## ZOS V4 Certified Rewards

-Farmers will get monthly rewards by providing resources to the ThreerFold Grid V4.
+Farmers will get monthly rewards by providing resources to the ThreeFold Grid V4.

 The following rewards are guaranteed for a 18-month period starting from activation.